Per-Bundle Statistical Limits and Learned-Prior Inversion in Multiplexed X-ray Imaging, with Application to Temporal CT: Prior mismatch: cross-dataset degradation

-\textbf{UC5: SGS-trained on PIS test (cross-dataset evaluation).} To quantify the risk of prior mismatch, the SGS-trained V2 network is evaluated on the PIS test set.
-The result is catastrophic: pooled NN/$\sigfair$ reaches $11$--$391$ across bins~1--9 (Table~\ref{tab:uc5_full}), with positive bias of $+0.6$ to $+7.1$.
-The network has learned that ``$x_2\approx\mathrm{high}$'' from the concentrated phantom distribution and blindly applies this to PIS bundles passing through air and lung.
-Compared with the matched-prior UC1 result and the broad-prior UC2 result (RND-trained on PIS), UC5 establishes the degradation hierarchy of Table~\ref{tab:uc5_full}.
+To quantify the risk of an inappropriate prior, the SGS-trained network is evaluated on the PIS test set.
+The result is a substantial out-of-distribution failure: pooled $\mathrm{NN}/\sigfair$ reaches $11$--$391$ across bins, $2$--$20\times$ the SNN1 baseline at bins~6--8, with large positive bias ($+0.6$ to $+7.1$; see the cross-dataset table in the main-paper Results).
+The network has learned ``$x_2\approx\mathrm{high}$'' from the concentrated phantom distribution and applies it to PIS bundles passing through air and lung, where it is badly wrong.

-The RND prior ($\sigma_{\bar{x}}\approx2.5$) places probability mass everywhere and merely misallocates network capacity; the SGS prior ($\sigma_{\bar{x}}\approx0.44$) confidently predicts high-attenuation triples absent in patient anatomy.
-A single analytical phantom cannot substitute for patient data when the goal is clinical deployment.
-Prior diversity (multiple patients spanning body habitus and pathology) matters more than prior concentration.